-The Cambridge Muslim College is pleased to support a number of Research Fellowships each year.
-Dr Asim Islam and Dr Yaqub Chaudhary have been appointed as CMC’s science and religion Research Fellows 2017-18, funded by the Templeton Foundation.
+Cambridge Muslim College is pleased to support a number of Research Fellowships each year.
+Since 2016 the John Templeton Foundation has funded two Religion & Science Fellows each year, as well as a yearly conference to showcase their research.
 The College also enjoys the association of three Affiliated Research Fellows: Dr Michael (Muhammad As’ad) Berdine, Shaykh Abdur-Rahman Mangera and Dr Timothy Saunders.

 Dr Yaqub Chaudhary holds a Phd in Physics from Imperial College London, where he worked on the Physics of Plastic Electronic Materials and their potential use in future types of lasers.
 Prior to this he studied Electronic Engineering at the same institution.
 As Research Fellow in Science and Religion he is reprising his long-standing interest in Artificial Intelligence and his current research project will consider recent developments in the fields of AI, cognitive science and neuroscience in connection with Islamic conceptions of the mind, intelligence, human reasoning, cognition, knowledge, the nature of perception and consciousness. firstname.lastname@example.org

-Dr Asim Islam (see biography below) rejoins Cambridge Muslim College for a second year to continue his research on mathematics, science and human consciousness. firstname.lastname@example.org
+Dr Asim Islam (biography below) rejoins Cambridge Muslim College for a second year to continue his research on mathematics, science and human consciousness. email@example.com

 Professor John Mayberry is a Consultant Physician & Professor of Gastroenterology at the University of Leicester.
 During his time at CMC he looked into hospital chaplaincy and the role of supplicatory and intercessory prayer in patient care.
 He also organised a seminar on hijama and the wider relationship between traditional and modern medicine which was attended by health professionals and interested parties.